Reversibility of whole-plane SLE for $\kappa > 8$: Introduction

 \section{Introduction}

 In the past two decades, Schramm-Loewner evolution (SLE) has emerged as a central object of study in probability theory.
 SLE is a random fractal curve in the plane \cite{Sch00, RS05} describing the scaling limits of many statistical physics models at criticality \cite{smirnov-cardy, lsw-lerw-ust, ss-dgff, smirnov-ising}.
-It has a parameter $\kappa > 0$: when $\kappa \in (0,4)$ SLE is a simple curve, when $\kappa \in (4,8)$ SLE is self-intersecting but not self-crossing, and when $\kappa \geq 8$ SLE is space-filling.
+It has a parameter $\kappa > 0$: when {$\kappa \in (0,4]$} SLE is a simple curve, when $\kappa \in (4,8)$ SLE is self-intersecting but not self-crossing, and when $\kappa \geq 8$ SLE is space-filling.
 See for instance \cite{Law08, bn-sle-notes} for expository works on SLE.

 For context, we first discuss chordal SLE, a random curve in a simply connected domain $D \subset \bbC$ from a boundary point $x$ to another boundary point $y$.
 We say a random curve from $x$ to $y$ is \emph{reversible} if it is invariant in law under conformal automorphisms of $D$ switching $x$ and $y$.
-More precisely, fixing such a conformal automorphism $f$, if $\eta$ is a curve from $x$ to $y$ and $\wt \eta$ is the time-reversal of $f \circ \eta$, then reversibility means $\eta$ and $\wt \eta$ agree in law up to monotone reparametrization of time. \cite{RS05} conjectured that chordal $\SLE_\kappa$ is reversible for $\kappa \in (0,8]$; at the time of that conjecture, reversibility was already known for $\kappa \in \{2, 8/3, 6, 8\}$ via scaling limits of lattice models.
+More precisely, fixing such a conformal automorphism $f$, if $\eta$ is a curve from $x$ to $y$ and $\widetilde \eta$ is the time-reversal of $f \circ \eta$, then reversibility means $\eta$ and $\widetilde \eta$ agree in law up to monotone reparametrization of time.

+{The problem of SLE reversibility dates back to the very foundation of the subject.
+Schramm's definition of SLE was entirely motivated by the study of scaling limits of lattice models at criticality \cite{Sch00}: assuming a domain Markov property inherited from discrete models and the ansatz of conformal invariance, he deduced a stochastic differential equation encoding the growth of SLE.
+Inherent in his definition is a time-asymmetry where the starting and ending points of the curve are not interchangeable.
+On the other hand, many lattice models expected to converge to chordal SLE satisfy endpoint symmetry.
+In this way, the question of reversibility reflects a fundamental tension between the construction of SLE and its initial motivation.}

+The conjecture that chordal SLE is reversible for $\kappa \in (0,8]$ was first recorded in \cite{RS05}; at the time of that conjecture, reversibility was already known for $\kappa \in \{2, 8/3, 6, 8\}$ via scaling limits of lattice models.
 Reversibility of chordal SLE was proved by Zhan for $\kappa \in (0,4]$ \cite{zhan-chordal} and by Miller and Sheffield for $\kappa \in (4,8)$ \cite{ig3}.
 On the other hand, for $\kappa > 8$ chordal SLE is not reversible \cite{RS05, zhan2008duality}.

 We now turn to whole-plane $\SLE_\kappa$, a random curve in $\hat \bbC := \bbC \cup \{\infty\}$ from $0$ to $\infty$.
 A random curve from $0$ to $\infty$ is \emph{reversible} if it is invariant in law under conformal automorphisms of $\hat \bbC$ switching $0$ and $\infty$.
 Zhan proved that whole-plane $\SLE_\kappa$ is reversible for $\kappa \leq 4$ \cite{zhan-whole-plane}, and Miller and Sheffield proved reversibility for $\kappa \in (4,8]$ \cite{MS17}. {We resolve the final case of $\kappa>8$}.